-Other than as disclosed below, none of the directors or executive officers of the Corporation, or persons or companies that beneficially own, or control or direct, directly or indirectly, more than 10% of the outstanding Common Shares, or any associate or affiliate of any of the foregoing, has any material interest, direct or indirect, in any transactions in which the Corporation has participated since January 1, 2010, which has materially affected or is reasonably expected to materially affect the Corporation.
+Other than as disclosed below, none of the directors or executive officers of the Corporation, or persons or companies that beneficially own, or control or direct, directly or indirectly, more than 10% of the outstanding Common Shares, or any associate or affiliate of any of the foregoing, has any material interest, direct or indirect, in any transactions in which the Corporation has participated since January 1, 2011, which has materially affected or is reasonably expected to materially affect the Corporation.

 Charles Byron, a director and Chief Geologist of the Corporation, was a shareholder of NLE at the time of the NLE Acquisition.
 In connection with the NLE Acquisition, Mr. Byron received 1,500,000 Common Shares and a promissory note of the Corporation with a principal amount of \$192,000, bearing interest at a rate of 6% per annum.
-Upon the satisfaction of certain conditions described above under "General Development of the Business - Acquisition of NLE", Mr. Byron will also receive up to 4,200,000 NLE Contingent Shares.
+The final payment of principal and accrued interest on the promissory note was completed on October 10, 2012.
+Mr. Byron has also received 660,000 NLE Contingent Shares pursuant to the NLE Agreement and is entitled to receive an additional 3,540,000 NLE Contingent Shares upon the completion of certain milestones disclosed above under "General Development of the Business - Acquisition of NLE".